magdyamr542/browser-tab-groups/README.md

 e.g `work` tap group would contain links for work. e.g `uni` tap group would contain links for uni etc.

+## Installation

+1. Manually by downloading the binary from the release page
+1. Using go with `go install github.com/magdyamr542/browser-tab-groups@latest  `

 ## Features

 1. Group `urls` with a label